-Due to the Bank's strong liquidity position, both in ISK and foreign currencies, the Bank may explore buybacks or refinancing of outstanding transactions in 2019 in a continuing effort to mainExhibit 6.10.
-Development of asset encumbrance as a percentage of total assets at year-end.
+Due to the Bank's strong liquidity position, both in ISK and foreign currencies, the Bank may explore buybacks or refinancing of outstanding transactions in 2020 in a continuing effort to maintain a strong balance sheet position while efficiently applying surplus liquidity.

+Exhibit 6.11.
+Development of asset encumbrance in 2019 (ISK bn).
 Consolidated.